legesher/legesher/docs/glossary.md

 `None`: special constant in python that represents the absence of a value or null value.

 >**NOTE**: It is an object with the datatype `NoneType`.
 There cannot be multiple `None` objects but can assign it to variables which would be equal to one another. `None` does NOT imply `False`, `0`, or empty list/string/dict.

+## Debugging
+`assert`: used for debugging purposes by checking the internal state or if assumptions are true.

+>**NOTE**: If the assert condition is true, nothing will happen.
+But if the condition is false, the error - `AssertionError` is raised.